Ynjxsjmh/polybar-i3-windows/README.md

 ## Configuration

+Configuration file should be placed at the same level of `module.py`and its name should be `config.ini`.

 You are highly recommended to edit colors under `color` section to suit your polybar theme.

 This script uses `font-2` for icons.
 You probably want it to have higher size than your regular font.
 Example: